shoeffner/mthesis/src/gaze_library.md

 Gaze is published on the source code hosting service [GitHub](https://github.com).
-When a new commit is pushed (i.e. uploaded) to the GitHub servers, a web request is sent to the continuous integration service [Semaphore CI](https://semaphoreci.com).
+When a new commit is pushed, that means uploaded, to the GitHub servers, a web request is sent to the continuous integration service [Semaphore CI](https://semaphoreci.com).
 Semaphore will compile the published version and run the unit tests, which test a few methods for integrity.
 On success, the commit is considered valid and the